Online learning vs. in-person classes – what’s better?

 Though it has been the traditional way of learning for decades, some students’ learning style does not suit that of a full classroom.
 Many find speaking out in front of their peers intimidating and this limits their interaction and opportunity for valuable feedback.
 These students may find it easier to participate in class discussions when activities are hosted digitally.

 In the classroom, a teacher’s value extends beyond the class being delivered.
-To get the best out of their students, a teacher’s role is also to motivate, encourage and supervise – the latter being particularly difficult to do through video conferencing software.
-Technology can even be brought into the classroom as an effective supplement to in-person classes.
-For example, including animations, video content and game-based learning allows students to experience several of the benefits of online learning tools, and is more effective than online learning used exclusively.
+To get the best out of their students, a teacher’s role is also to motivate, encourage and supervise.
+Technology can be brought into the classroom as an effective supplement to in-person classes.
+For example, including animations, video content, and game-based learning allows students to experience several of the benefits of online learning tools, and is more effective than online learning used exclusively.

-Interactivity, personalization and effective communication are key ingredients for successful learning.
-You can’t beat the classroom as an environment for providing valuable feedback.
+Interactivity, personalization, and effective communication are key ingredients for successful learning.
 Research has identified two-way dialogue as one of the most effective ways of communicating, and it is particularly important in education.
-This is learning with plenty of back-and-forths; education built on questions and answers – easiest achieved when in the same room.
-In a classroom, it has the potential even to go beyond teacher-pupil dialogue, with student-to-student and group learning interactions.
+This is learning with plenty of back-and-forths, easiest achieved when in the same room.
+In a classroom, student-to-student and group learning interactions are also vital.

-But particularly when learning a language, students often achieve the best results when learning in person – not just in a classroom, but also when living in the country whose language they’re embracing.
+But particularly when learning a language, students often achieve the best results when learning immersively– not just in a classroom, but also when living in the country whose language they’re embracing, using their new skills every day and in a variety of real-life situations.
 Learning during a study abroad program or working in another country accelerates the rate of language learning and improves a learner’s language proficiency.